Twitch: Fake Streamers and Viewbots

 As such a channel using a successful viewbot might not only fake views, they will then also unfairly attract real views.

-This is bad enough with regular gaming channels, but when you encounter such behaviour with gambling related channels things get a whole lot shadier.
+This is bad enough with regular gaming channels, but when you encounter such behavior with gambling-related channels things get a whole lot shadier.
 Ripping off advertisers is bad, but convincing consumers to part with cash to gamble unsafely is beyond the pale.

 The Good, the Bad, and the Ugly